kasmello/AMI/NOTES AMI.md

     * stops at goal

 * depth-limited search
+   * nodes after l depth are treated as if they have no more children
+   * prevents infinite loops
+   * useful if depth of goal is known, or diameter if state space is known

 * Iterative deepening depth first search
+   * starts at depth of 1, increases every iteration
+   * gets the completeness of BDS, gets linear space complexity of DFS (bd)
+   * does not take the same space as BFS, as it is basically separate depth first searches being run one after another, throwing away the memory after each iteration
+   * may seem wasted as states are generated multiple times, but most branches are at bottom level, where they will only be generated once

 * Bidirectional search - by default uses breadth first search simultaneously from start and end vertex
     * 2 simult-aneous searches - one forward from initial state and other backwards from goal